MojeshReddy/john-the-ripper/README.md

 John the Ripper identifies the passwords for both test accounts.

  Verifying Cracked Passwords:
-The command john --show pass.txt confirms that the passwords have been cracked successfully.
+The command john --show pass.txt confirms that the password have been cracked successfully.